dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container Run 6](images/docker-container/docker-container-run-6.png)

-From the above image we can see that the mysql container was started in detached mode, after sometime the container was stopped and then later the stopped container was started again.
+From the above image, we can see that the mysql container was started in detached mode, after some time the container was stopped and then later the stopped container was started again.

-By default containers will restart in the mode they where created in using the "container run" command.
+By default, containers will restart in the mode they were created in using the "container run" command.
 To restart a detached mode container in interactive mode the `-ai` flag can be used.

 ```
 docker container start -ai <container-name>